 The Canon EOS Rebel SL3 (called Canon 250D in some regions) is a DSLR (Digital Single Lens Reflex) camera that was announced in April 2019 and is equipped with an APS-C sensor.
 It offers a resolution of 24 megapixel.

-The Canon SL3 has a Camera Elo of 2000.
-This rating puts the SL3 among the top 40 percent of all digital single lens reflex cameras.
-In terms of its sensor size category (APS cameras), the SL3 also falls among the top 40 percent.
-Based on its within category standings, the camera earns a 3.5-star performance rating.
+Is the Canon SL3 a good camera?
+The SL3 has a Camera Elo of 2810.
+This rating puts the SL3 among the top 10 percent of all digital single lens reflex cameras.
+In terms of its sensor size category (APS cameras), the SL3 also ranks among the top 10 percent.

 |Digital single lens reflex|

 |24 MP, APS-C Sensor|

 |3.0" LCD, 1040k dots|

 |5 shutter flaps per second|